LLNL/mpiGraph/README.md

 <iterations_per_task> * <window_size_of_outstanding_sends/recvs>
 messages, each of <msg_size_in_bytes> to every other task.

-Note:  You can run more than one task per node if your intent is to stress the MPI, but in this case, the resulting bandwidth image may be difficult to interpret.
+You can run more than one task per node if your intent is to stress the MPI, but in this case, the resulting bandwidth image may be difficult to interpret.